maxzintel/redis-on-k8s/README.md

   * If the Alpha ever fails/goes down, and one of the Betas can fail over to become the new Alpha.
 This operation is performed by the sentinel.

 ### Configuration v2:
+**Much of this is exactly the same as bitnami's guide linked below, however I have re-ordered and re-worded it such that it is slightly easier to follow (in my opinion).**
 * Alright.
 So, the config in `~/infra/...` is old.
 We need a modern way to deploy redis.
 Helm (https://docs.bitnami.com/tutorials/deploy-redis-sentinel-production-cluster/) seems like a good pick.
 * Following along with that tutorial...
   * `curl -Lo values-production.yaml https://raw.githubusercontent.com/bitnami/charts/alpha/bitnami/redis/values-production.yaml` to get the redis chart.
 We need to edit this to enable sentinel. `CMD+F` Sentinel to find the section where `sentinel.enabled: false` and change it to true.